RcDevRIL/cesi_covid_19_tracker/README.md

 But for now, the tests implemented are for demonstration purposes.

-## Dependencies

-_Direct dependencies: _
-* [Flutter] - The Google framework based on Dart used to build this application
-* [http] - The package used to make HTTP requests
-* [get_it] - The package used for example to register services (like the call to the covid-19 API)
-* [json_serializable] - The package used to facilitate json serialization
-* [provider] - The package used to facilitate "State Management" on the application
-* [responsive_builder] - The package used to facilitate building of screen responsive UIs
-* [freezed] - The package used to generate objects used as DTOs for instance
-* [intl] - The package used in this project to format large numbers.
-It can be used for a lot of other interestings things...

-_Test Dependencies:_
-* [flutter_test] - The Flutter library used to implement unit tests
-* [flutter_driver] - The Flutter library used to set up automated integration tests

 ## Contributing

 To contribute, please send an email to one of the authors ... or check out the [Issues] list and click on this PR button! :rocket: :smile: